New Smyrna Beach Flood Insurance (2026): Cost by Zone & How to Buy It

 Does New Smyrna Beach have a flood insurance discount?

 Yes.
-New Smyrna Beach is a FEMA Community Rating System Class 7 community, giving NFIP policyholders about a 15% discount in high-risk zones (A/AE/VE) and roughly 5% in Zone X, applied automatically within city limits — a genuine edge over unincorporated areas.
+New Smyrna Beach is a FEMA Community Rating System Class 5 community, giving NFIP policyholders about a 25% discount in high-risk zones (A/AE/VE) and roughly 10% in Zone X, applied automatically within city limits.
+Class 5 is a top-tier rating — most of coastal Volusia has earned it, which is why this stretch of Florida insures better than its flood maps suggest.

 Is beachside or mainland cheaper for flood insurance?

 Mainland, by a wide margin.
-Homes west of the Indian River are largely Zone X ($400–$1,200/yr).
-The beachside island — Coronado, Central Beach, North Atlantic Ave, Bethune Beach, oceanfront — is mostly AE/VE and runs several thousand a year even with the CRS discount.
+Homes in the developed mainland core west of the Indian River are largely Zone X ($400–$1,200/yr).
+The beachside island — Coronado, Central Beach, North Atlantic Ave, Bethune Beach, oceanfront — is mostly AE/VE (measured: ~61% of its land) and runs several thousand a year even with the CRS discount.

 Do I need flood insurance to buy in New Smyrna Beach?